Erikas-Ramanauskas/Milestone-Project-2/README.md

 * As a First Time Visitor, I want to be able to understand how to play the game.
 * As a First Time Visitor, I want to be able to choose what dificulity of the game i would like.
 * As a First Time Visitor, I want the pages to be responsive to be my device, no matter it's size.
-* As a First Time Visitor, I want to be able to read a rules of the game
+* As a First Time Visitor, I want to be able to read a rules of the game.
 ### Returning Visitor Goals
 * As a Returning Visitor, I want to be able to try my chance again at getting a higher score by being able to reload the game.
-* As a Returning Visitor, I want to see highscores and statistics of the game
+* As a Returning Visitor, I want to see highscores and statistics of the game.
+* As a Returning Visitor, I want to be able to find details of dificulity levels.
+* As a Returning Visitor, I want to be able to return to my previous game.
+* As a Returning Visitor, I want to be able to see a developer details and links to his portfolio.
 ### Frequent Visitor Goals
-* As a Frequent Visitor, I want to be rewarded for my achievements in the game
 * As a Frequent Visitor, I want to be able to give my feedback to the developer.
+* As a Frequent Visitor, I want to be able to keep improving my game results and view in best scores and games played by mode.
+* As a Frequent Visitor, I want to be able to see reach week a new result and top score to reach.

 <!-- Edit further -->